Makers of the Patented BuckStix Vapor Action Deer Scents Deer Lure Dispenser and the Skin-Tite Camo Mask. |

 Tim shifted around dozens times.
 He kept changing his position as required to make the curves and lines and slashes of the numbers and letters.
 He shifted so many times that I'll bet it's the first time he ever got sore legs from an engraving job.

+It took Tim about 3 hours to finish engraving the Mountain Howitzer barrel.
 It looked great!
 And, it was in the traditional style of many of the 1850's cannons.

 Here is our finished Mountain Howitzer barrel, along side an original 1850's engraved howitzer barrel.